 The platform’s origin can be credited to Hayden Adams, a veteran programmer and close follower of the work of Ethereum co-founder, Vitalik Buterin.

-Uniswap’s automated market maker (AMM) protocol, which is a type of decentralized finance (DeFi) protocol, was launched in November 2018.
+Uniswap’s automated market maker (AMM) protocol, which is a type of decentralised finance (DeFi) protocol, was launched in November 2018.
 It seeks to provide investors with permission-less access to a range of DeFi services (borrowing, lending, yield farming).
-It bears emphasizing that funds that are active in the protocol are not controlled by any centralized intermediary i.e. a lone company’s back office; the program instead designates smart contracts to hold and allocate user funds, finding the ratio between two assets in each pool to determine their price, and thus creating a mechanism allowing funds to be immediately deposited into user’s Ethereum wallets post-trade.
+It bears emphasizing that funds that are active in the protocol are not controlled by any centralised intermediary i.e. a lone company’s back office; the program instead designates smart contracts to hold and allocate user funds, finding the ratio between two assets in each pool to determine their price, and thus creating a mechanism allowing funds to be immediately deposited into user’s Ethereum wallets post-trade.
 Over the past two years, Uniswap has emerged as Ethereum’s most popular exchange, reliably supporting massive volume.
-Currently, Uniswap’s market share of total decentralized exchange (DEX) trading is roughly 42%.
+Currently, Uniswap’s market share of total decentralised exchange (DEX) trading is roughly 42%.

 Uniswap’s market position, however, has faced some notable headwinds.
 This past September, SushiSwap – an unabashed clone of Uniswap – began awarding the latter’s liquidity providers (LPs) with SUSHI tokens if they staked their UNI tokens in SushiSwap’s pools, a now-infamous incentive scheme which came to be known as “vampire mining.”

 But this was before Uniswap even launched its own token; and so, despite having significant liquidity drained overnight, Uniswap stabilised, and SushiSwap came into its own.

 Earn a 0.3% trading fee for depositing tokens into active smart contracts, LPs have come flooding back to Uniswap.